orca-app/orca/Readme.md

 - Build user interfaces using our UI API and default widgets.
 - Read and write files using a capability-based API.

+To learn more about the project and its goals, read the [announcement post](https://orca-app.dev/posts/230607/orca_announcement.html).

 ## Installing

 The Orca command-line tools must be installed to your system in order to use them in your own projects.